gtcesar/recursive-db-tree/README.md

 - **Easy Manipulation:** Allows for easy manipulation of tree elements, including adding, editing, and deleting nodes.

 ## Based on VanillaTree Library
-This plugin is built upon the foundation of the [VanillaTree](https://github.com/finom/vanillatree) JavaScript library.
+> This plugin is built upon the foundation of the [VanillaTree](https://github.com/finom/vanillatree) JavaScript library.
 Leveraging the capabilities of VanillaTree, the RecursiveDBTree component enhances the Adianti Framework by empowering developers to implement dynamic and interactive tree views effortlessly.

-> [!IMPORTANT]
 ## Adianti Framework Dependency
 > This plugin is built specifically for Adianti Framework.
 Make sure your project is using Adianti for seamless integration and optimal performance.

 ## Installation
-Run the following command:
+> Run the following command:
 `composer require gtcesar/recursive-db-tree`

 ## Usage Example - RecursiveDBTree